-The best way to collect rent as a landlord is allowing tenants to use direct deposit or bill pay services using their preferred mobile bank app especially for younger tenants who are heavily dependent on their phones.
+The best way to collect rent as a landlord is by allowing renters to use direct deposit or bill pay services using their preferred mobile app, especially for younger tenants who are heavily dependent on their phones.
 However, for older tenants, the preferred and most trusted method is paying with a physical check.

 Now when it comes to collecting rent, systems should be in place that handle various things such as: